kleros/erc-792/docs/implementing-a-complex-arbitrator.rst

 To implement ``appealPeriod`` function of the ERC-792 interface, we define two additional variables in ``Dispute`` struct: ``appealPeriodStart`` and ``appealPeriodEnd``.

-``DisputeStatus`` function is also updated to handle the case where a dispute has ``DisputeStatus.Appealable`` status but appeal window is closed so actually it is ``DisputeStatus.Solved`` now.
+``DisputeStatus`` function is also updated to handle the case where a dispute has ``DisputeStatus.Appealable`` status but appeal window is closed so actually it is ``DisputeStatus.Solved``.

-The important change is we broke proxy ``rule`` function into two pieces.
+The important change is we divided proxy ``rule`` function into two parts.

-- ``giveRuling``: Gives ruling, but do not enforce it.
+- ``giveRuling``: Gives ruling, but does not enforce it.
 - ``executeRuling`` Enforces ruling, only after appeal window is closed.

-Before, there was no appeal functionality, so we didn't have to wait appeal and enforced the ruling immediately after giving the ruling.
+Before, there was no appeal functionality, so we didn't have to wait for appeal and enforced the ruling immediately after giving the ruling.
 Now we need to do them separately.

-``appeal`` function checks whether the dispute eligible for appeal and sets ``status`` to ``DisputeStatus.Waiting``.
+``appeal`` function checks whether the dispute is eligible for appeal and performs the appeal by setting ``status`` back to the default value, ``DisputeStatus.Waiting``.

 Now let's revisit cost functions: